ecbc0/note-math/item_en/set-theory_en.typ

 #tag("universal-type")
 #indent[
   If I don't assume that universal-type can be used at will, I find that I really can't understand many things.
 Therefore, my choice is that universal-type can be used at will, even if it enters an infinite loop or self-referential paradox, it is still a correct language, although the result is useless at this time.
+Something similar is that general programming languages ​​can manually construct infinite loops, but this does not mean that such programming languages ​​are wrong.

   *Example* #tag("Russell-paradox")
   #indent[